Woman first to be charged under new anti-money laundering law

 Lange had earlier been charged with 10 counts of acting on behalf of a loan shark known only as "Boss".

-On May 13 last year, Lange and another man are said to have gone to a Housing Board flat in Hougang to commit acts such as defacing the front door with paint.
+On May 13 last year, Lange and a man are said to have gone to a Housing Board flat in Hougang to commit acts such as defacing the front door with paint.

-They are also accused of targeting other flats at places such as Toa Payoh and Tampines.
+They are also accused of targeting other flats in places such as Toa Payoh and Tampines.
 This went on until May 21 last year.

 If convicted of the offence under the Payment Services Act, she can be jailed for up to three years and fined up to $125,000.